Alert

 Paying consumers

-9. The Commission pays consumers for their time.
-Payment will vary according to the level of involvement and whether the consumers working with the Commission have paid employment that enables them to participate within the context of their job.
+9. Te Tāhū Hauora pays consumers for their time.
+Payment will vary according to consumers’ level of involvement and whether the consumers working with Te Tāhū Hauora have paid employment that enables them to participate within the context of their job.
+This aligns with the Committee and Advisory Group Fees Framework of Te Tāhū Hauora.

-10. Members of advisory groups to the Commission who are staff of a New Zealand public sector organisation, including public service departments, state-owned enterprises or Crown entities, are not permitted to claim fees to attend consumer network meetings.
-However, reasonable expenses for all members will be met by the Commission (eg, travel, parking and accommodation).
+10. Members of advisory groups to Te Tāhū Hauora who are staff of a New Zealand public sector organisation, including a public service department, state-owned enterprise or Crown entity, are not permitted to claim fees to attend consumer network meetings.
+However, Te Tāhū Hauora will meet reasonable expenses for all members (eg, travel, parking and accommodation).

-11. Group members who are not from the public sector will have fees and costs covered as follows:
+11. Group members who are not from the public sector will have fees and costs covered as follows.

-12. Administration staff can help with the documentation needed to set up meeting fees, tax obligations and conflict of interest register.
+13. Administration staff can help with the documentation needed to set up meeting fees, tax obligations and conflict of interest register.

 Implementation